mhucka/zowie/README.md

 Known issues and limitations
 ----------------------------

+The following is a list of currently-known issues and limitations:

+* Zowie can only work when Zotero is set to use direct data storage; i.e., where attached files are stored in Zotero.
+It cannot work if you use [linked attachments](https://www.zotero.org/support/preferences/advanced#files_and_folders), that is, if you set _Linked Attachment Base Directory_ in your Zotero Preferences' _Advanced_ → _Files and Folders_ panel.

-For reasons I have not had time to investigate, the binary version of `zowie` takes a very long time to start up on macOS 10.15 (Catalina) and 11.1 (Big Sur).
+* For reasons I have not had time to investigate, the binary version of `zowie` takes a very long time to start up on macOS 10.15 (Catalina) and 11.1 (Big Sur).
 On my test system inside a virtual machine running on a fast iMac, it takes 10 seconds or more before the first output from `zowie` appears.

 Getting help